bpswim90/sift/README.md

 ## How it works.

+### Recipe Search

 Users type in a search term and hit search.
 Upon returning the results, a row of filters shows up below the search bar.
-Users can select one or more of these filters to adjust the results they see, and if they see a result they like they can click the result to be redirected to the website it came from.
+Users can select one or more of these filters to adjust the results they see.
+Results are displayed as cards, which show an image of the recipe, a link to its origin, the name of the origin with a button for adding the site to the user's favorites, and a "+" button for adding the recipe to a collection.

+### Favorite Sources

+Each result card shows the recipe's origin and a heart button for adding the site to their favorites.
+Simply click to add to the favorites list.
+Users can review their list of favorites in their profile, and optionally remove any they no longer want.
+Additionally, users can perform a recipe search from just their favorite sites by clicking the dropdown next to the search icon.

+### Collections

+Users can create a new collection in their profile by clicking "Add New" in their "My Collections" section.
+Once users have created a collection they can add a recipe to it from search results by clicking the "+" button on a result card.
+The user will be asked to select a collection and it is then added.
+Each collection has its own view, from which users can click the "+" button to add a recipe to another collection, or click "Edit" to remove any recipes they no longer want to save.

+### User Profile

+The profile view allows users to see their favorite sites and collections at a glance.
+Users can edit their favorite sources list, and add/remove collections.
+Each collection also shows thumbnails of the three most recently added recipes.

 ## Technologies involved.

-* JavaScript, built using the Vue.js framework
+* JavaScript - Vue.js framework, with vue-router and vuex
+* Browserify + Vueify for bundling
 * Bootstrap
 * HTML/CSS
+* Firebase Auth
+* Firebase realtime database
 * Edamam recipe search API

 ## Future features

-* User profile: Individual user profiles with potential to save your list of favorite recipe sites.
-* Recipe collections: Ability to save and organize recipes found from search.
 * Share recipes: Ability to send recipes to others, possibly via e-mail/text.